staab/janet-pqutils/docs/exec.md

 This is the primary interface for running queries against postgres.
 In general, it manages your connection by placing it into a single `:pg/global-conn` dynamic binding.

+For convenience, everything in this namespace that accepts a query string also accepts a Result.

 **`get-connection -> Connection`**

 Checks the type of `(dyn :pg/global-conn)` and returns it.